TechRaY/CryptoFolio/README.md

 # CryptoFolio
-The Ultimate Crypto Challenge Hackathon ( 36 hrs :) )
+The Ultimate Cryptocurrency Challenge Hackathon ( 36 hrs :) )

 Problem Statement: There are about more than 100 cryptocurrencies which are used by a investor/user.
 This large number and variety makes it difficult to understand it and manage the purchases and the holdings by the user.
 Also keeping track of different rates at various coin exchange markets is a cumbersome task.